skoniks/node-request/README.md

 - **format**: Available formats are `'string'`, `'buffer'`, and `'json'`.
 By default, the response will be returned as `'string'`
 - **headers**: An object can be passed to set request headers.
+- **validate**: Function that defines whether to resolve or reject the promise for a given HTTP response status code.
 - **follow**: A number, that specifies max redirects.
 If undefined - no redirects will be followed
 - **timeout**: A number, that specifies request timeout in milliseconds
 - **body**: Object, Buffer, or string that will be sent to the server